 How much of a deposit do you need for a house?
 Most people who are looking to buy their first homes want to find a loan that requires the smallest down payment possible.

 Maybe you've been saving and you have about $2,000 tucked away so far.
-Friends and family are telling you that you should try come up with a down payment that of at least 3% of your targeted home's sale price.
-That's a $6,000 for down payment on a $200,000 home, and it feels doable.
+Friends and family are telling you that you should try come up with a down payment of at least 3% of your targeted home's sale price.
+That's a $6,000 down payment on a $200,000 home, and it feels doable.

 But others are telling you that you should aim for 20%—or $40,000 for that same house!
 How much of a down payment is really required to buy a home?